 If you have more than one debt and you find yourself struggling financially, you might want to consider consolidating all of your debts into one single debt.
-This is known as a Debt Consolidation Loan.
+This is known as a personal loan for debt consolidation.
 The whole idea is to simplify debt payments and free up some of your finances.

 This is achieved by potentially reducing the amount you pay in interest every month, possibly reducing the amount you have to make in repayments every month, as well as leaving you with only one debt to repay each month.

 This is important if you want to keep your head above water.
 Let’s say one month you forget to pay, or feel you can’t pay, one or more of your debts.
 All that will happen is the next month you’ll owe double, along with late payment fees in some cases.
 From this point on you’ll be struggling more than ever.